-- You will usually be awarded a master’s degree along the way, as you complete that level of coursework on the path to earning the doctorate.
+- Most programs award master’s degrees along the way when that level of coursework is completed on the path to earning the doctorate.

 What Colleges Offer Online Doctorate Degrees?

 Many of the top schools in the country offer online doctoral programs!
-Look for accredited, reputable schools such as those listed below.
+You can look for accredited, reputable schools such as those listed below.

-Class sizes for doctoral degree programs are typically small, and entrance into the program can be competitive.
+Class sizes for doctoral degree programs are typically small, and entrance into these programs can be competitive.

 Typically, the first step of enrollment is to submit an application form and the required fee to your prospective university.
 In addition to the application, several other documents may be required for review by the school, including:

-- Statement of Purpose – Written statement that demonstrates why you are interested in enrolling in a doctorate degree program.
+- Statement of Purpose: Most schools require a written statement discussing why you are interested in enrolling in the doctorate degree program.

-- Resume – As most doctorate level students are professionals within their field, this can help the committee to see your dedication and experience.
+- Resume: Because most doctorate-level students are professionals within their fields, this can help the committee to see your dedication and experience.

-- Letters of Recommendation – Typically, schools like to see at least three letters of recommendation written by your previous academic instructors or an employer.
+- Letters of Recommendation: Typically, schools like to see at least three letters of recommendation written by your previous academic instructors or employers.

 The next steps will be to look into financial aid and work with an academic advisor if you have any existing credits you hope to transfer.

-If you have taken graduate level courses at an accredited institution – recently or years ago – you will of course want to transfer those credits to give you a head start on your new program.
-But ultimately, which credits (if any) are accepted and how they apply toward your degree are at the discretion of the receiving school.
+If you have taken graduate-level courses at an accredited institution—recently or years ago—you will of course want to transfer those credits if possible so you can get a head start on your new program.
+Ultimately, the credits that are accepted and how they apply to your degree will be up to your school’s discretion.

-Every college sets their own policies for transferring of credits, and some have very specific rules and limitations.
+Every college sets its own policies for transferring credits, and some have very specific rules and limitations.
 There are some universities that do not allow credit transfers at the graduate level.
 If they do allow transfer credits, there are typically several requirements that must be met.